jbrazda/com.informatica.cloud.das/README.md

 ### Add Support for Additional Data Sources

-If the currently supported 5 Data sources is not enough for your ICRT Implementation and you need more you can simply add more Data Source definitions into your environment and Automated Step processes
+If the currently supported 5 Data sources is not enough for your ICAI Implementation and you need more you can simply add more Data Source definitions into your environment and Automated Step processes

 1. Open each of the bpel processes included in the Informatica Process Developer
 2. Add a new partner link called DSn where n is the number for new data Source PLT such as `DS6`